Casablanca Conference

+During the meeting, Churchill and Roosevelt publicly issued the Casablanca Declaration, which introduced their policy of "unconditional surrender".
+This policy represented the Allied determination to achieve total victory over the Axis powers.

 Casablanca Declaration of "unconditional surrender"

 Marius Boyer's Anfa Hotel in Casablanca, venue of the conference.

 The conference produced a unified statement of purpose, the Casablanca Declaration.
 It announced to the world that the Allies would accept nothing less than the "unconditional surrender" of the Axis powers.
 Roosevelt had borrowed the term from US Army General Ulysses S. Grant (known as "Unconditional Surrender" Grant), who had communicated that stance to the Confederate commander during the American Civil War.
 So Roosevelt stated at the concluding press conference on 24 January that the Allies were demanding "unconditional surrender" from the Germans, the Italians and the Japanese.

 In a February 12, 1943 radio address, Roosevelt explained what he meant by unconditional surrender: "we mean no harm to the common people of the Axis nations.
 But we do mean to impose punishment and retribution upon their guilty, barbaric leaders".

 Behind the scenes, the United States and the United Kingdom were divided in the commitment to see the war through to Germany's capitulation and "unconditional surrender".
 But Churchill had agreed in advance about "unconditional surrender"; he had cabled the War Cabinet four days earlier and they had not objected.
 US General George Marshall also said that he had been consulted; he had stated on 7 January that Allied morale would be "strengthened by the uncompromising demand, and Stalin's suspicions allayed".

 However some source material contradicts the official reported accord between Churchill and Roosevelt, claiming that Churchill did not fully subscribe to the doctrine of "unconditional surrender".
 The New York Times correspondent Drew Middleton, who was in Casablanca at the conference, later revealed in his book, Retreat From Victory, that Churchill had been "startled by the [public] announcement [of unconditional surrender].
 I tried to hide my surprise.
 But I was his [Roosevelt's] ardent lieutenant".